srittau/dbupgrade/README.rst

     equal or higher by one than the API level of the preceding version.
 For example, if script version 44 has API level 3, script version 45 must have API level 3 or 4.
+:Transaction:
+    (optional) Possible values are ``yes`` (default) and ``no``.
+When this header is yes, all statements of a single upgrade file and the corresponding version upgrade statements are executed within a single transaction.
+Otherwise each statement is executed separately.
+The former is usually preferable so that all changes will be rolled back if a script fails to apply, but the latter is required in some cases.

 The database must contain a table ``db_config`` with three columns: ``schema``, ``version``, and ``api_level``.
 If this table does not exist, it is created.